localstack-samples/sample-eventbridge-producer-consumer/README.md

 ## Learn more

-The sample application is based on a public [AWS sample app](https://aws.amazon.com/blogs/compute/integrating-amazon-eventbridge-into-your-serverless-applications/) that deploys an event producer and consumer in Lambda, and create an EventBridge rule to route events.
+The sample application is based on a public [AWS sample app](https://aws.amazon.com/blogs/compute/integrating-amazon-eventbridge-into-your-serverless-applications/) that deploys an event producer and consumer in Lambda, and creates an EventBridge rule to route events.

 ## Contributing